 El Faro Residence Hall

 Syracuse University Abroad offers a residence hall housing option for students participating in the Syracuse Madrid program.
 Syracuse Madrid will reserve a block of rooms with two occupants per room.
 You will be assigned to rooms based on information provided on the Housing Request form (among the post-acceptance forms in your application).
-If there is more demand than space, we will conduct a lottery to assign spots.
+Space in the residence hall will be reserved on a first-come, first-served basis, based on the date you commit to the program and submit your Conditions of Participation form.

 The residence hall, Colegio Mayor El Faro, is situated in the Moncloa neighborhood of downtown Madrid and is a 25-minute walk to the Syracuse Madrid Center.
 The rooms are furnished, including a small kitchen with a sink, mini-fridge, and microwave.
 Bed linens and bath towels are provided and laundered weekly by the cleaning staff.
 Three meals a day in the El Faro cafeteria are included in this option.